5 Investment Strategy Tips for the Soon-To-Be Retired

 Here are the 5 investment strategy tips that I gave Marisa to help her reach her retirement goals and simplify her life:

 Streamline.
 Consolidate your accounts.
-A bank account here, an investment account there; next thing you know you have eight or 10 investment accounts, it creeps up without you really noticing it.
+A bank account here, an investment account there; next thing you know you have eight or 10 investment accounts!
+It creeps up without you really noticing it.
 Many accounts may not be a problem when the focus is on saving, but it’s less practical as you plan for tax-efficient draw down strategies through retirement.
-Aim to have no more than 3-5 investment accounts – ideally 1 RSP, 1 TFSA, 1 non-registered account.
+Aim to have no more than 3-5 investment accounts per person – ideally 1 RRSP, 1 TFSA, and 1 non-registered account, though you may need additional accounts, for example a Registered Retirement Income Fund (RRIF), Spousal RRSP, or US dollar non-registered account.

-If you have multiple accounts, you can usually transfer from one investment company to another, without incurring tax or too much in transfer costs.
-Check with your accountant and the company you want to transfer to.
-They can help you assess the pros and cons, and assist with the paperwork.
-If you want an outside perspective, check out the Investment Report Card™.
+If you have multiple accounts with different institutions, you can usually transfer from one investment company to another without incurring tax or too much in transfer costs.
+Some investment companies will even cover the transfer fees, and at times may even give you a bonus for transferring your assets to them – but be sure to read the fine print of any offer.
+Check with your financial planner and accountant to assess the pros and cons of consolidating your accounts, and the company you want to transfer to for help with the paperwork.
+If you want an outside perspective, consider our Investment Report Card™ service.

 Hold your investment manager accountable.
-While you may like your advisor and are happy to hand over the reins, be sure you delegate not abdicate responsibility.
+While you may like your advisor and are happy to hand over the reins, be sure you delegate responsibility, not abdicate it.
 The best way to keep on top of your money is to review the performance of your portfolio at least annually.
-Did you earn 4%, 5% (nice!) or did you lose 3%, 5% (not so nice) over the last year.
-Better yet, ask your advisor to show you your returns for the last one, three, five and 10 years and since you started investing with them.
-It’s also key to compare your returns against the general market returns in the types of investments you hold.
-If your portfolio is mainly large company Canadian stocks and mutual funds, then you would need to compare your returns against the S&P/TSX index.

 Marisa mentioned to me that she did really well managing her own investments over the last five years – she earned 5%.
-But when I looked at her portfolio against the returns in the markets she was invested in, her performance didn’t stack-up.
-Meet with your advisor at least once a year and be sure you’re getting the rate of return numbers for your overall portfolio, not just a bunch of stats and graphs that don’t mean a thing to you.
+But when I looked at her portfolio returns against the returns in the markets she was invested in, her performance didn’t measure up.
+Meet with your advisor at least once a year and be sure you’re getting the rate of return numbers for YOUR overall portfolio, not just a bunch of stats and graphs that don’t mean a thing to you.

 You’re Almost There!